 - Bellevue Palace - The official residence of the German Federal President.

-- Government District - Situated around the Reichstag and the Spree, this district is the hub of German politics, housing key political buildings like the Chancellery, the Bundestag, and various ministries.
+- Government District - Located around the Reichstag and the Spree, this district houses key political buildings like the Chancellery and the Bundestag, forming the core of German politics.

-- Museum Island - A UNESCO World Heritage Site, Museum Island in Berlin’s Spree River hosts five major museums, including the Pergamon Museum and the Neues Museum, serving as a cultural and artistic center.
+- Museum Island - A UNESCO World Heritage Site in Berlin’s Spree, featuring five major museums, including the Pergamon Museum and Neues Museum, as a hub for art and culture.

-- Alexanderplatz - A central square and major transport hub in Berlin, known for the TV Tower, World Clock, and numerous shops.
-It was once a prominent socialist project of the GDR.
+- Alexanderplatz - A central Berlin square and major transport hub, known for the TV Tower, World Clock, and numerous shops, once a prominent socialist project of the GDR.

 - Bebelplatz - A historic Berlin square, infamous for the Nazi book burnings on May 10, 1933.
 An underground memorial of empty bookshelves now commemorates this event, located between the State Opera and Humboldt University.

-- Gendarmenmarkt - Known as one of Berlin’s most beautiful squares, Gendarmenmarkt features the German Cathedral, French Cathedral, and the Konzerthaus, celebrated for its architecture and cultural events.
+- Gendarmenmarkt - Known as one of Berlin’s most beautiful squares, it features the German Cathedral, French Cathedral, and Konzerthaus, celebrated for its architecture and cultural events.

 - Bicycle use